-The School of Information Management (SIM) was created as the School of Library Service (SLS) in 1969.
 The first MLS (Master of Library Service) degree was awarded at Dalhousie University’s May 1971 Convocation.

 Continuing to evolve, our MLIS became an MI – Master of Information in 2019 after comprehensive deliberation.
 This change was motivated to reflect more accurately the content of the program, our program goals, and to be more inclusive of all the career options possible through our degree.
 This new name reflects the transitions within the profession, the new emerging workplace opportunities centered around digital transformation, data, community engagement and human centred design, and mirrors changes in similar programs across North American.
 The MI will provide a broad umbrella under which the program can grow in multiple directions, continuing to support diverse professional communities including librarians, archivists, information managers, information architects, data managers and user design experts.